Electrical Safety Tips Explained

 - If a cord has 3-prongs, use it properly.
 Don’t remove the extra prong.
 The third prong is there because the appliance must be grounded to prevent electrical shocks.

-- Remember that before you cut, drill or nail into any wall or ceiling or roof, you should make sure you know where any electrical wiring is located so you do not cut through it.
+- Remember that before you cut, drill or nail into any wall, ceiling or roof, you should make sure you know where any electrical wiring is located so you do not cut through it.

-- When working on a metal ladder make sure you don t contact live wires, especially the supply cable to your house.
+- When working on a metal ladder, ensure you don't contact live wires in your house, especially the supply cable.

 - A shock from a water pipe, even a tingle, may indicate a problem.
 Contact your local electricity distributor immediately.

-- Install safety switches to provide additional protection from electric shock and minimise fire risk.
+- Install safety switches to provide additional protection from electric shock and minimize fire risk.

-- Take cover during a thunder storm.
-If you are indoors, stay away from open windows and doors and use the telephone only in an emergency.
-If you are outdoors stay in your car and away from water, trees, and metal objects.
-Avoid low areas that might flood in a heavy rain.
+- Take cover during a thunderstorm.
+If you are indoors, avoid open windows and doors and use the telephone only in emergencies.
+If you are outdoors, stay in your car and away from water, trees, and metal objects.
+Avoid low areas that might flood in heavy rain.

-- Be aware that safety switches are only a backup, and will not prevent all electrical fatalities.
+- Safety switches are only a backup and will not prevent all electrical fatalities.
 They are no substitute for using electricity safely.

 - You should never fly kites or model planes near electric power lines.
-If a kite does become entangled in electric power lines, if tree branches are touching electric power lines, or if electric power lines have fallen or sagged, contact your electric utility.
+If a kite becomes entangled in electric power lines, tree branches are touching electric power lines, or if electric power lines have fallen or sagged, contact your electric utility.

-- You should never use electrical appliances or extension cords where water could be accidentally be splashed onto them or they could fall into water.
-If an extension cord does get wet, switch off at the source, unplug it, dry it out and have it checked.
+- You should never use electrical appliances or extension cords where water could accidentally be splashed onto them, or they could fall into the water.
+If an extension cord gets wet, switch it off at the source, unplug it, dry it out, and check it.

-- Check labels on lamps and use the right size bulb.
+- Check the labels on the lamps and use the bulbs of the right size.
 Check the label on your fuse box and be sure you use the right size fuses.

-- You should never spray power sources or switches with liquid cleaners or insecticides: if there s a crack in power cables, moisture can contact live parts.
+- You should never spray power sources or switches with liquid cleaners or insecticides: moisture can contact live parts if there's a crack in power cables.

 - Check electrical cords and connections for signs of wear.
 Replace broken, frayed or cracked power cords to prevent shock and fire.